alokknight/alokknight/README.md

 - 👋 Hi, I’m @alokknight
-- 👀 I’m interested in AI, Machine Learning
+- 👀 I’m interested in  Machine Learning
 - 🌱 I’m currently learning AWS
 - 💞️ I’m looking to collaborate on django projects.
-- 📫 How to reach me-- just google alokknight
+-

 <!---
 alokknight/alokknight is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.